 Before entering the program, students must complete the minimum prerequisites listed below.
 Students should consult with their academic advisors for appropriate courses and semester sequence in order to complete prerequisites.
 Prerequisites may be taken at any accredited college or university.
-The code "G" indicates a course that meets the school's general-education requirements.
-Courses taken via correspondence will not be accepted as fulfilling stated prerequisites.
 No more than 15 semester hours of correspondence course work will be counted toward the degree.
+The code "GE" indicates a course that meets the campus' General Education core.